 Flat Fell Seam

 The fell seam.
-Hmmm… When I was at uni, I was told to do a ‘running fell seam’ on one of my garments.
-I don’t remember which.
+Hmmm… When I was at uni, I was told to do a ‘running fell seam’ on one of my garments, for the shirt project.
 Having never encountered such a seam before, I went off and searched my many sewing and pattern making books.
 Nothing.
 I explored the uni library – still nothing.
 In desperation, I asked Google.

-- Start with a 1.5cm allowance, unless you specifically want a narrower seam finish
+- Start with a 1.5cm allowance, unless you specifically want a narrower seam finish.

-- Place the wrong side of the fabric together, so the right side is facing you
+- Place the wrong side of the fabric together, so the right side is facing you.

-- Stitch along your 1.5cm allowance
+- Stitch along your 1.5cm allowance.

-- Trim one side of the allowance to 5mm
+- Trim one side of the allowance to 5mm.

-- Press both allowances to one side
+- Press both allowances to one side.

-- Fold the larger allowance over the smaller allowance, enclosing it
+- Fold the larger allowance over the smaller allowance, enclosing it.

 - Stitch along the edge (this will be the wrong side of the fabric facing you – and also the ‘running’ fell aspect!)

-- Turn to the right side of the fabric
+- Turn to the right side of the fabric.

-- Edge stitch the seam
+- Edge stitch the seam.

 - One piece of your fabric should have 1cm seam allowance.

-- The second piece should have the seam allowance trimmed off
+- The second piece should have the seam allowance trimmed off.

-- Place the second piece (no seam allowance) on top of the first piece allowance 1cm overlap
+- Place the second piece (no seam allowance) on top of the first piece allowance 1cm overlap.

-- It can be helpful to use a temporary spray glue to hold the pieces together, as pins will leave visible holes
+- It can be helpful to use a temporary spray glue to hold the pieces together, as pins will leave visible holes.

-- Once you are confident that the piece is secure, start stitching your first line close to the overlapping edge
+- Once you are confident that the piece is secure, start stitching your first line close to the overlapping edge.

 That’s it folks.
 The most important thing to remember is pressing your seams with an iron is the key to having a professional finish.
 Honestly.
 And the second most important thing?
 HAVE FUN!!!